JisnaP/DeepfakeAudioDetection/README.md

 ```
 ![feat_dir](image-1.png)

-9. **Create train.tsv ,dev.tsv and eval.tsv with file names of the audio files with first line the root dir**
+9. **Generate train.tsv, dev.tsv, and eval.tsv files, each beginning with the root directory on the first line, followed by the list of corresponding audio file names.**
 ![train.tsv](image-4.png)

 10. **📚Training**